edmondium/Cxx-programming/README.md

 ## Testing your set up

 To work with this material, you will need to have a fairly up-to-date C++ compiler.
-GCC version 11.2 or Clang version 13.0 is recommended.
+GCC version 13.1 or Clang version 16.0 is recommended.
+These will be available for you in the course room.
 Microsoft's Visual C++ compiler has excellent support for C++20, if you have the latest version installed.
 During the course, we will focus on using open source tools, which are available to everyone, rather